publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch76/schII/ptC/m__us_usc_t22_s6841.md

     (b) __Allocation of funds__

-        Of the amounts authorized to be appropriated by subsection (a) of this section for the fiscal years 2001 and 2002, $50,000,000 are authorized to be available each such fiscal year only for programs that benefit orphans.
+        Of the amounts authorized to be appropriated by subsection (a) for the fiscal years 2001 and 2002, $50,000,000 are authorized to be available each such fiscal year only for programs that benefit orphans.

 ([Pub.
 L. 106–264, title I, § 141][/us/pl/106/264/s141], Aug.
 19, 2000, [114 Stat.
 758][/us/stat/114/758].)